Export your dataTable to Excel and PDF using Primefaces

 • a datatable with id=”mydata”

-• a panel used to export data in Excel or PDF
+• a panel with icons to export data in Excel, PDF, CSV or XML

 The <p:dataExporter> specifies the type of export with the “type” attribute.
 You can opt between “xls“,”pdf,”csv” and “xml“.
 Next, you need to select the dataTable with the “target” attribute and the resulting filename with the “fileName” attribute.
 (In this tutorial we will show just Excel and PDF export, however using csv and xml is trivial, just add the required type attribute to the dataExporter)

 Additionally an Excel, PDF dataExporter can use the preProcessor or postProcessor to add some pre-processing or post-processing functionalities to your document.
-This can be used to add custom styles to your document or also to modify the content as well.
-For example here is the JSF bean which contains the Excel postProcessor method postProcessXLS which does some uppercase and styling to your excel:
+This allows you to add custom styles to your document or also to modify the content as well.

 @Named(value = "manager")